California governor signs privacy laws for abortion patients

 California Gov. Gavin Newsom has signed two laws aimed at protecting the privacy of abortion providers and their patients

-SACRAMENTO, Calif. -- Gov. Gavin Newsom signed two laws on Wednesday that aim to protect the privacy of abortion providers and their patients, declaring California to be a “reproductive freedom state” in contrast to Texas and its efforts to limit the procedure.
+SACRAMENTO, Calif. -- Gov. Gavin Newsom signed two laws on Wednesday that aim to protect the privacy of abortion providers and their patients, declaring California to be a “reproductive freedom state” while drawing a sharp contrast with Texas and its efforts to limit the procedure.

 One law makes it a crime to film people within 100 feet (30 meters) of an abortion clinic for the purpose of intimidation — a law abortion rights groups believe to be the first of its kind in the country.
 The other law makes it easier for people on their parents' insurance plans to keep sensitive medical information secret, including abortions.

-The new laws, coupled with Newsom's comments, only sharpen the political rivalry between the nation's two most populous states.
+The laws, coupled with Newsom's comments, have only intensified the political rivalry between the nation's two most populous states.
 California and Texas have become bastions of their respective political ideologies, with each state carving out opposing positions on issues including health care, immigration and the environment.

 That rivalry has come into sharper focus recently with a new Texas law that bans abortions once a heartbeat is detected, which is usually around six weeks and before some women know they are pregnant.
 The U.S. Supreme Court decided to let the law take effect for now, banning most abortions in the state.